MSKirk/MachineLearning/README.md

 # MachineLearning

-## Extracting and Analysing Solar Features With A.I
+## Extracting and Analysing Solar Features With A.I.

 ![Coronal hole masked viewed by the HEK](images/2012_07_08__07_34_15_63__SDO_AIA_AIA_335_plot_CH.png)